Techtonica/curriculum/javascript/first-js-oop-project.md

 1. Once you are done with the above code, you will get an unordered list of all the events along with the descriptions in the web page as the output of your code.
 The output on the web page should show the following:
-     - KLOS Golden Gala - An evening with hollywood vampires
+- KLOS Golden Gala - An evening with hollywood vampires - Eligible Tickets: 1. vampire
-     - Skillet & Sevendust - Victorious war tour
+- Skillet & Sevendust - Victorious war tour - Eligible Tickets: 1.
+General Admission 2.
+Floor Seating
-     - Jenny Lewis - On the line tour 2019
+- Jenny Lewis - On the line tour 2019 - Eligible Tickets: 1.
+Balcony

 ### Independent Practice

+- Update the jquery line that specifies price range to ensure that your function works for edge cases
 - Try adding additional attributes to the Event class (for example, event date)